 Although this option is only available to people living in states with medical and adult-use legalization, buying marijuana seeds at the dispensary is far more straightforward.
 However, your options are more limited.

 Dispensary staff should be able to give you information on the seeds they’re selling, but keep in mind that a lot of dispensaries focus on selling flower and end-products.
 It’s a good idea to call ahead and talk to staff to see if they are knowledgeable about seeds and can give you specific information on growing.

 How do I know if I’m getting quality genetics?

 Breeders talk about “unstable genetics,” meaning that a seed’s origin is unknown.
 Make sure that when you buy a packet of seeds that it or the breeder who produced them can list where the seeds came from and how they were crossed and/or backcrossed to get the seed that you hold in your hand.
 If you can’t get a seed’s history, it could be anything and the result of poor breeding practices.

 An inexperienced breeder might cross a male and a female one time and sell the resulting seeds as a new hybrid strain, but professional breeders usually put their strains through several rounds of backcrossing to stabilize the genetics and ensure consistent plants that reflect those genetics.

 What’s the difference between regular, feminized, and autoflower seeds?

-Seeds can come feminized, meaning that you can just put them in soil and start growing for buds.
-These seeds are guaranteed to be bud-producing females, and growing them cuts out the step of having to sex out plants and discard the males.
+Seeds can come feminized, meaning you can just put them in soil and start growing for buds.
+These seeds are guaranteed to be bud-producing females and growing them cuts out the step of having to sex out plants and discard the males.